Student Responsibility for Catalog Changes

 - A list of witnesses the responding student would like the College to call at the Hearing, if any.
 A list of all items of physical evidence the student intends to use or requests to have present at the Conduct Hearing,

-- The names of any advocates who may accompany the student at the Hearing.
-If the responding student fails to respond to Conduct Hearing notice, the administrator may initiate a complaint against the student for failure to comply with a directive of a College official and give notice to the student of this additional conduct violation.
+- If the responding student fails to respond to Conduct Hearing notice, the administrator may initiate a complaint against the student for failure to comply with a directive of a College official and give notice to the student of this additional conduct violation.
 Unless the student responds to this second notice within two business days, or does not respond to the original notice, an educational conference may be scheduled and held on the student’s behalf.
 As a result, the student may be administratively withdrawn from enrolled classes and/or a conduct hold may be placed on their College account, deeming them ineligible to register for courses until the student responds to the Conduct Hearing notice.

 - The conduct administrator will ensure that a summary of all hearing information, including the names of the Hearing Board members, is shared with the responding student and the complainant at least one day prior to the Conduct Hearing.